BryantVaughn/interactive-form/README.md

 ### Real-Time Validation

-I included real-time validation for the name and email fields to check whenever a user types into the field.
-The validation waits to run until there's at least one character in the field, then will update real-time if all validation is met for that input.
+I included real-time validation for the name, email, and activities fields to check if validation is met during interaction.
+The validation waits to run until there's interaction with the field, then will update real-time if all validation is met for that input.
+The activities will display successful validation whenever a user checks at least one activity, but if they uncheck all, it will display a failed validation warning.

 ### Conditional Error Messaging